Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 ## HTML Structure

-As for out `HTML`, we have a fairly simple setup.
+As for our `HTML`, we have the following setup.

 ```html
 <div class="container">